Smithsonian Marine Ecosystems Exhibit

 - Touch Tank Experience

-Visitors can interact with local marine life, such as horseshoe crabs and sea stars, in the touch tank area, fostering a hands-on understanding of these creatures. - Educational Programs
+Visitors may be able to interact with select local marine life, such as horseshoe crabs and sea stars, in a supervised touch tank area that adds a hands-on dimension to the visit. - Interpretive and Educational Content

 Recreational Activities & Experiences